Zooey Deschanel Is Pregnant With Second Child

 A photo posted by Us Weekly (@usweekly) on

 E!
-News also covered the announcement saying 2017 is about to get “sweeter” for the couple.
-It seems Zooey is enjoying being mom to daughter Elsie as she was quoted talking about the tot by the site.
+News also covered the announcement saying that 2017 is about to get “sweeter” for the couple.
+It seems Zooey is enjoying being mom to daughter Elsie, as she was quoted talking about the tot to the site.

 “Fans of the Hollywood couple know that the duo is already proud parents to a young daughter named Elsie Otter Pechenik who has already had such a huge impact on their lives.”